theguega/decision-control-navigation/README.md

-# TX n°7491 - Control and Decision-Making architecture for a fleet of shared autonomous vehicles in a dense urban environment
+# Control and Decision-Making architecture for a fleet of shared autonomous vehicles in a dense urban environment

-This project implements a Decision-Making architecture and a control law for autonomous vehicles working both on MATLAB and Carla simulator.
+This project implements a Decision-Making architecture and a control law for autonomous vehicles working both on MATLAB and can be also integrated in Carla simulator.

 <div id="image-table">
     <table>